SumoLogic/sumologic-documentation/docs/integrations/databases/memcached.md

 </TabItem>
 <TabItem value="non-k8s">

-#### For Non-Kubernetes environments

-We use the Telegraf operator for Memcached metric collection and Sumo Logic Installed Collector for collecting Memcached logs.
+In non-kubernetes environments, we use the Telegraf operator for Memcached metric collection and Sumo Logic Installed Collector for collecting Memcached logs.
 The diagram below illustrates the components of the Memcached collection in a non-Kubernetes environment.
 Telegraf runs on the same system as Memcached and uses the[ Memcached input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/memcached#configuration) to obtain Memcached metrics.
 The Sumo Logic output plugin to send the metrics to Sumo Logic.
 Logs from Memcached on the other hand are sent to a Sumo Logic Local File source.

 This section provides instructions for configuring logs and metrics collection for the Sumo Logic App for Memcached.
 Follow the below instructions to set up the logs and metrics collection: